Happy Face Killer (film)

-Happy Face Killer is a 2014 Canadian-American television film inspired by real-life events of the hunt and capture of serial killer Keith Hunter Jesperson.
+Happy Face Killer is a 2014 television film inspired by real-life events of the hunt and capture of serial killer Keith Hunter Jesperson.
 The film premiered on March 1, 2014, on the Lifetime network and starred David Arquette as Jesperson.
 Gloria Reuben played Melinda Gand, the lead FBI case investigator.

 Plot

 Over the course of two years, Keith Jesperson (David Arquette), a long-haul truck driver, kills at least eight women, following his failed marriage and an injury which prevented him from joining the Royal Canadian Mounted Police.
 He meets his first victim in a Portland, Oregon bar and kills her after an argument in his rented home.
 When Delores Parnicke falsely confesses to committing the murder with her boyfriend, Jesperson sends disturbing letters to the press and even writes confessions on the wall of a highway rest stop and at the body dumps.
 He signs his notes with a smiley face, earning himself the nickname, "Happy Face Killer", as he resumes his killing spree.

 Jesperson is being tracked by FBI Agent Melinda Gand (Gloria Reuben) and Ruskin County Sheriff (Daryl Shuttleworth), with little help from the district attorney after Parnicke confesses to the first murder.
 It is not until a young mother comes forward to say Jesperson assaulted her, and his new fiancée Diane Loftin (Stefanie von Pfetten) disappears, that he can finally be apprehended.
 (Note: This film was "inspired by" Jesperson's story.
 All the names, except his, are fictional.)